25 Days of Christmas Cookies 2020

 Be creative with cutters and even rubber stamps to personalize your cookies.
 Note: Leftover fondant can be tightly wrapped in plastic and stored in the refrigerator or freezer.
 If frozen, allow it to thaw overnight in the refrigerator when you want to use it.

-middle aged woman kneeling on beach
+middle aged woman kneeling on beach3 cookies on a plate

 December 4: Grandma Gerty's Raisin-Filled Cookies